fblettner/fblettner.github.io/_liberty/technical/tools-deployment.md

 ## Step 4: Deploy the Docker Container using Docker Compose

-Once you have the `docker-compose.yml` file downloaded into your `liberty-deployment` directory, use Docker Compose to deploy the container.
+Once you have the `docker-compose.yml` file downloaded into your `liberty-admin` directory, use Docker Compose to deploy the container.

-1. In the terminal, navigate to the `liberty-deployment` directory (if not already there):
+1. In the terminal, navigate to the `liberty-admin` directory (if not already there):
     ```bash
-    cd liberty-deployment
+    cd /app/liberty-admin
     ```

 2. Deploy the Docker container: